Painful intelligence: What AI can tell us about human suffering: Frustration as reward loss and prediction error

 \section{Frustration as reward loss and prediction error}

-We have thus divided action selection into planning and habits, where habits refer to more automated action selection mechanisms.\citenew{dolan2013goals} Now we consider how to define frustration in the case of habits, where there are no goals but rather rewards obtained here and there, so we cannot talk about frustration in the sense of not reaching the goal.
+We have thus divided action selection into planning and habits, where habits refer to more automated action selection mechanisms similar to reinforcement learning.\citenew{dolan2013goals} Therefore, we need to ask how we can define frustration in the case of habits, where there are no goals but rather rewards obtained here and there, and we cannot talk about frustration in the sense of not reaching the goal as in Chapter~\ref{planning.ch}.

-What defines frustration in this case is an error signal called reward loss\citenew{papini2015behavioral,mee2006psychological} which we already saw briefly in Chapter~\ref{suffering.ch}.
+What defines frustration in this case is an error signal called reward loss\footnote{\citep{papini2015behavioral,mee2006psychological}; see also \citep{bell1985disappointment,van2017affective}} which we already saw briefly in Chapter~\ref{suffering.ch}.
 It is computed by the following simple formula: \begin{quote} reward loss = expected reward - obtained reward \end{quote} which is set to zero in case the difference is negative.
 That is, a reward loss is incurred when an agent expects to get some reward but actually gets less reward than expected.
 Maybe a cleaning robot expected to find a lot of dust in a room, but in fact there was much less.
 If it happens that the obtained reward is actually larger than expected, there is obviously no reward loss, so the reward loss is defined as zero if the difference in the expression above is negative.
 Reward loss can also occur if the expected reward is negative, and the obtained reward is negative while even larger (in absolute value): the agent did expect something bad to happen, but it turned out to be even worse.\footnote{The effort made in trying to obtain the reward may also need to be taken into account in computing frustration.
 While it might seem natural to simply subtract the effort spent from the reward, considering it as a ``cost'', sometimes more effort leads, paradoxically, to higher perceived reward \citep{inzlicht2018effort}. }